Nova release the Ventus all-round harness - Cross Country Magazine – In the Core since 1988

 Nova officially released the Ventus, their new “uncomplicated” all-round harness, at the 2018 Coupe Icare.

-It has a compressible 18-20cm foam back protector that protects the length of the spine, and an additional SAS-TEC viscoelastic plate that protects the upper back from hard objects, doubling up as back support for the pilot.
+It has a highly compressible 18-20cm foam back protector that protects the length of the spine, and an additional SAS-TEC viscoelastic plate that protects the upper back from hard objects, doubling up as back support for the pilot.

 Nova say the reserve deployment system is very easy to use, the reserve being deployed easily when thrown from various angles (angle of deployment tests are not required for EN certification), and while the test pilot was being subjected to high forces on the G-Trainer.
 Nova conclude that, “In an emergency the parachute will deploy reliably and rapidly”.